 With service would essentially allow Search Logistics team members to take total control of a brand's search traffic.
 According to them, they "could increase your search traffic by 14x."

-This will be down by defining client goals, auditing the brand’s website as a whole, utilizing keyword searches, and creating a custom plan or SEO blueprint.
+This will be done by defining client goals, auditing the brand’s website as a whole, utilizing keyword searches, and creating a custom plan or SEO blueprint.

 Search Logistic’s outreach team will also acquire links from other websites through targeted outreach.
-Just as well, they will also take on conversion rate optimization.
+Just as well, they'll also take on conversion rate optimization.

-Search Logistics acknowledged that SEO for e-commerce brands is difficult-- which is very much true.
+Search Logistics acknowledged that SEO for ecommerce brands is difficult — which is true.
 They boast a “creative approach” to link building for such brands.